 USCIS revokes Computer Programmer memo

 In 2017 USCIS unleashed its 2017 computer programmer memo which wreaked havoc through the Immigration Community.
-This means that USCIS will not be able to deny a petition on the ground that the position of a computer programmer is not an H-1B specialty occupation.
+This means that USCIS will not be able to deny a petition on the ground that the position of computer programmer is not an H-1B specialty occupation.
 This revocation is the result of an Order from a US Appeals Court, overturning a previous denial.

 USCIS no longer moving forward with Trump’s new civic test for Naturalization applicants